--2back as a painter.
+"Coming back after so many years of absence has been a strange experience.
+I went away as a musician; I came back as a painter.
 People I had known before were most of them dead.
 Of the conditions and surroundings I had been familiar with nothing was left.
 I had to readjust myself in every respect and sometimes felt my very identity had shriveled within me.
 But I was met with kindness and good will all around.
-That helped a great deal, ness and good will all around. yet it took me some time to put forth new shoots.
+That helped a great deal, yet it took me some time to put forth new shoots.
 In Germany I was 'der Amerikaner'; here in my native land I was sometimes classified and looked upon as a German painter--some have seen relationship to Chinese art in my work--but what is the artist, if not connected with the Universe?"